 Description: Dolcetto is one of the most typical indigenous grape varieties from Piedmont, if not a little peculiar.
-Declined in various appellations, but widespread in the Langhe and Monferrato areas, between the Provinces of Asti, Alessandria and Cuneo.
+It is declined in various appellations and widespread in the Langhe and Monferrato areas, between the Provinces of Asti, Alessandria and Cuneo.
 The name refers to a spring called “Crosio”, from the dialectal word “crös” meaning a deep dug out, which gushed out in the deep ditch at the foot of Monte del Mare, a fascinating hill between the Vinchio and Vaglio Serra villages.

-Harvest: second week of September.
-The grapes are harvested by hand in the morning and delivered to the winery during the day, so that the grapes arrive fresh at the winery.
+Harvest: During the second week of September, the grapes are harvested in the morning and delivered to the winery during the day, so that the grapes arrive fresh at the winery.

 Serving temperature: 18°C